 And be it enacted that it shall be lawful for an authorised land officer or any person or persons assisting him from time to time to enter upon any lands within this Colony for the purposes of this Act, and to take materials, and erect landmarks upon any part or parts of such lands respectively; and any person who shall wilfully obstruct or hinder him or them in the execution of such duty shall forfeit and pay a sum not less than $2 nor exceeding $10.

-[Section 6 amended by No. 113 of 1965 s.
+[Section 6 amended: No. 113 of 1965 s.
 8(1); No. 126 of 1987 s.
 7.]

 7. Injuring landmarks an offence